pycon-mentored-sprints/organisational/forms/contributor-signup.md

    Any skill level is welcome!
 We plan to have a git helpdesk.

-10. Do you have your own laptop for the sprint, or will you require a loaner?
+10. Will you be able to bring your own laptop to the sprint?
+If not, there is a small chance that we will have extra computers available for your use.

+11. Do you have any accessibility needs we should know about?

+12. Do you consider yourself a member of an underrepresented group?

+    [ ] Yes

+    [ ] No

+    [ ] Prefer not to say

+13. (if they say yes, in 12) If you're a member of an underrepresented group, please elaborate

+14. What Operating System do you normally use/are comfortable with?

+    [ ] Windows

+    [ ] Linux

+    [ ] Mac OSX

+    [ ] Other ...

-11. Additional notes or comments to sprint organizers?
+15. Additional notes or comments to sprint organizers?